+Digital Enablement

-Digital Enablement 8% of Children Approximately 14.1 million people with a disability across the UK 46% Pension Age I.T. is not a 'nice to have'; it is a necessity to live and operate in today's digitally enabled world.
-Adapt-IT 19% Working age adults Making IT accessible to all is an essential part of integrating with the modern world.
+I.T. is not a 'nice to have'; it is a necessity to live and operate in today's digitally enabled world.

+Adapt-IT

+19% Working age adults Making IT accessible to all is an essential part of integrating with the modern world.

 Over the next decade, with pension ages rising and more people working later in life, the working age adults with a disability will increase, meaning assistive technology and digital enablement will need to become more common place.

-15-20% of global population exhibits some form of neurodivergence Different ways of thinking and neurodiversity will increase and requires a step change in how IT and gaming is accessed and made available.
+15-20% of global population exhibits some form of neuro-divergence

+Different ways of thinking and neurodiversity will increase and requires a step change in how IT and gaming is accessed and made available.

+Digital Enablement

-Digital Enablement In our community, we all know one size doesn't fit all.
+In our community, we all know one size doesn't fit all.

 'What is the user's IT requirement'?

 Play games, engage in an educational or work setting, create media, documents, emails.
 Interact with society through the web, collaboration suites like Zoom or Teams, become a YouTuber or Twitch streamer.

 Where will the activities take place?

 At home, place of work, school, college or university, on the move or all the above?